abdullah4tech/abdullah4tech/Readme.md

 <h1 align="center">Hi 👋, I'm Abdullah Mustapha</h1>
-<h4 align="center">I am currently a student at Manipal University Jaipur, India, immersed in the exciting realm of software engineering.
+<h4 align="center">I am currently a student at Manipal University Jaipur, India, studying software engineering.
 My heart beats for technology and the fascinating world of cybersecurity.
 I would genuinely appreciate the chance to learn from seasoned programmers, and your guidance would mean a lot to me.
 On a delightful note, I also happen to be a freelancer.</h3>

 ## 🙋‍♂️ About Me
 <img align="right" alt="coding" width="200" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">